Kyrgyzstan Country Commercial Guide

 Prospects for U.S. exporters include broadband internet access technologies, consumer electronics, educational software, fintech and banking computer services and hardware, analytical software, ICT equipment, cyber security solutions, and legal and financial services.
 Cloud storage services are also in demand.

 Limited available financing remains a constraint for the government, which relies heavily on international donor assistance to fund major ICT projects.
-The country is also an emerging outsource market for international tech startups and companies seeking business process services, due to its zero percent tax regime through HTP, low overhead costs, and skilled local IT workforce.
+The country is also an emerging outsource market for international tech startups and companies seeking business process services, due to its zero percent tax regime through the HTP, low overhead costs, and skilled local IT workforce.